-PREREQUISITE: B OR HIGHER IN SS 8 OR HONORS SS 8 & TEACHER RECOMMENDATION

-The Honors Social Studies I course will parallel the content of Social Studies I with added components.
-Students will be expected to use critical thinking to complete projects that focus on content, collaboration, communication, and creativity.
-Additional course requirements will include a community service project, a midterm exam, a final exam, and in-class reading of novels.
+HONORS SOCIAL STUDIES IGRADE 9LENGTH 36 WEEKS1 CREDITPREREQUISITE:B OR HIGHER IN SS & OR HONORS SS & & TEACHER RECOMMENDATIONThe Honors Social Studies I course will parallel the content of Social Studies I with added components.Students will be expected to use critical thinking to complete projects that focus on content,collaboration, communication, and creativity.Additional course requirements will include a communityservice project, a midterm exam, a final exam, and in-class reading of novels.

-SOCIAL STUDIES II GRADE 10 LENGTH 36 WEEKS 1 CREDIT

-PREREQUISITE: SOCIAL STUDIES I
+SOCIAL STUDIES II GRADE 10 PREREQUISITE: SOCIAL STUDIES I

-The Social Studies II course will combine U.S. and World Studies from the end of World War Two to present day.
-Following a review of key post American Civil War eras; the course will then examine the History of the United States of America from 1945 through the early 21st Century, while still emphasizing historical analysis of key global events during these years.
-In preparation for the New State Tests end of course exams, students will continue their chronological study of American and world studies began in earlier grades.
+The Social Studies II course will combine U.S. and World Studies from World War Two to present day. the course will examine the History of the United States of America from 1939 through the early 21st Century, while still emphasizing historical analysis of key global events during these years.
+In preparation for the end of course exam, students will continue their chronological study of American and World studies from previous grades.
 Students will continue to analyze how the events of yesterday have shaped the nature of the country and world today.
 This course will continue to build upon the concepts of historical thinking introduced in earlier grades with students locating and analyzing primary and secondary sources from multiple perspectives to draw conclusions.
 Students will gain a deeper understanding of the role of citizens and continue to develop their research skills.
-There will be an overall emphasis on written analysis, as well as the use of technology in a project-based learning environment.
-This course will require a community service project, midterm, and final exam.
+There will be an overall emphasis on written analysis,.
+This course will require a midterm and final exam.
 There is also a required American History end-of-course exam issued by the state of Ohio.
 Students earning a proficient score on both this test and the American Government exam taken Junior year will earn the Citizenship Seal on their diploma for graduation.

-HONORS SOCIAL STUDIES II GRADE 10 LENGTH 36 WEEKS 1 CREDIT PREREQUISITE: B OR HIGHER IN SS I OR HONORS SS I & TEACHER RECOMMENDATION The Honors Social Studies II course will parallel the content of Social Studies II with added components.
-Students will be expected to use critical thinking to complete projects that focus on content, collaboration, communication, and creativity.
-Additional course requirements will include a first semeste collaboration, communication, and creativity.
-Additional course requirements will include a first semester book analysis paper, a community service project, a final exam, and a second semester major research paper and presentation.
-There is also a required American History end-of-course exam issued by the state of Ohio.
+HONORS SOCIAL STUDIES IIGRADE 10LENGTH 36 WEEKS1 CREDITPREREQUISITE:B OR HIGHER IN SS I OR HONORS SS I & TEACHER RECOMMENDATIONThe Honors Social Studies II course will parallel the content of Social Studies II with added components.Students will be expected to use critical thinking to complete projects that focus on content,collaboration, communication, and creativity.Additional course requirements will include a first semesterbook analysis paper, a community service project, a final exam, and a second semester major researchpaper and presentation.There is also a required American History end-of-course exam issued by the state of Ohio.
 Students earning a proficient score on both this test and the American Government exam taken junior year will earn the Citizenship Seal on their diploma for graduation.

-SOCIAL STUDIES III GRADE 11 LENGTH 36 WEEKS 1 CREDIT
+SOCIAL STUDIES III GRADE 11 PREREQUISITE: SOCIAL STUDIES II LENGTH 36 WEEKS 1 C